MartinBINARD/MartinBinard_5_23082021/README.md

 # Change done

-* Add main.js to every page.
+* Add function in main.js to refresh the number of item icon.
-* Reorganize functions.
+* Add modal window to confirm item order.

 # WEBSITE LINK